benhoIIand/grunt-cache-bust/README.md

     jsonOutput: false,                            // Output the original => new URLs to a JSON file
     jsonOutputFilename: 'grunt-cache-bust.json',  // The file path and name of the exported JSON.
 Is relative to baseDir
     length: 16,                                   // The length of the hash value
-    separator: '.'                                // The separator between the original file name and hash }
+    separator: '.',                               // The separator between the original file name and hash
+    queryString: false                            // Use a query string for cache busting instead of rewriting files }
 ```